 Nah.
 It’s not a real dungeon or anything weird.
 The “Dungeon” is just a place where I put all the cool “meta” stuff about the site.
-The name “Dungeon” started as an inside joke back in 2005 (based on the old Black Tiger video game), and just kinda stuck.
+The name “Dungeon” started as an inside joke back in 2005, and just kinda stuck.

 Here in the Dungeon, you will find everything from software and plugins used to official site policy and statistics.
 Plus a whole lot of other stuff, like where I’ve been published or interviewed, online friends, guest posts, current projects, validation links and more.
 So lurk around a bit and discover some of the inner workings of Perishable Press..